MetaMask/metamask-docs/README.md

     [Link the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)
     that your PR fixes by adding `fixes #<ISSUE-NUM>` to the PR description.

-8. Generate a preview build of your PR by adding a PR comment starting with `@metamaskbot publish-preview`.
-    MetaMask Bot publishes the PR as a site preview, then links it in a PR comment.
-    This allows reviewers to easily preview the changes made in your PR.

-9. Specific reviewers are automatically requested when you submit a PR.
+8. Specific reviewers are automatically requested when you submit a PR.
     You can request additional reviewers in the right sidebar of your PR – for example, the original issue raiser.
     Make any required changes to your PR based on reviewer feedback, repeating steps 4–6.

-10. After your PR is approved by two reviewers, all checks have passed, and your branch has no conflicts with the main branch, you can merge your PR.
+9. After your PR is approved by two reviewers, all checks have passed, and your branch has no conflicts with the main branch, you can merge your PR.
     If you don't have merge access, a maintainer will merge your PR for you.
     You can delete the topic branch after your PR is merged.